ms/buildtogether.tech/git-solo/index.md

 Why go to all this trouble?
 Because it allows us to work on several things at once without stepping on our own toes, just as putting variables inside objects and classes allows us to ignore the details of *this* when we're working on *that*.
-For example, if we are close to finishing homework assignment 3 but want to get an early start on assignment 4, we can create a new branch from `main` called `homework4` and start setting things up in there.
+For example, if we are close to finishing homework 3 but want to get an early start on homework 4, we can create a new branch from `main` called `homework4` and start setting things up in there.

 When we are done, we can <span g="merge_git">merge</span> the state of one branch back into another.
 Merging doesn't change the source branch, but once it's done, all of the changes made there are in the destination branch.

 To see what the differences are between two branches, we use `git diff` with those branches' names: